Aktiun/chartfactor-jira-kit/README.md

 This connector includes two options for the data warehouse:

 * Postgres: Lower onboarding barrier since it is included as a docker compose service.
 Consider using this data engine as a destination for small data volumes (e.g. less than 10GB) or for testing purposes.
 * BigQuery: Recommended for larger data volumes and for full governance.
-You can easily switch to this option after proving value with the Postgres option.
+You can easily switch to BigQuery after proving the value of the solution using the Postgres option.

 # Pre-requisites